Egypt-Gaza border crossing opens, letting desperately needed aid flow to Palestinians

 The Palestine Red Crescent Society said it had received a threat from the Israeli military to bomb Al-Quds Hospital.
 It said Israel has demanded the immediate evacuation of the Gaza City hospital, which has more than 400 patients and thousands of displaced civilians who sought refuge on its grounds, it said.

-Guterres wants to ensure “meaningful” numbers of trucks cross daily, that inspection of truck cargo is “expedited” and that U.N. authorities have fuel to distribute the supplies within Gaza.

-More than 200 trucks and some 3,000 tons of aid were positioned near the crossing.
-Israel said the supplies could only go to civilians and that it would “thwart” any diversions by Hamas.
-It was unclear if fuel for the hospital generators would be allowed to enter.

-Krauss reported from Jerusalem.
-Associated Press journalists Bassem Mroue in Beirut and Samy Magdy in Cairo contributed to this report.
+Magdy reported from Cairo and Krauss from Jerusalem.
+Associated Press journalist Bassem Mroue in Beirut contributed to this report.